Medical Terminologies and Interoperability

 Medical Concepts: Making Sense of Apples and Oranges

-We all know the common saying about comparing apples to oranges.
-To keep our concepts straight with medical terminology, we must compare apples to apples and oranges to oranges.
-But in Healthcare IT, we have not just two fruits to keep straight, but a huge variety of data fields and EHR fruit salads concocted by an array of EHR systems.
-We want healthcare providers and government entities to talk to each other, private hospitals, clinics, and private practitioners.
-We as patients want to talk to our doctor's offices, testing labs, pharmacies, and insurance companies.
-The contents of the EHRs and test results must be able to be sent, understood, and processed with the meanings intact.
-But the human body is complex and is subject to many diseases which are diagnosed & treated.
+We all know the common saying about comparing apples to apples and oranges to oranges.
+To keep our concepts straight with medical terminology, we must compare similar concepts - apples with apples.
+In Healthcare IT, we have a huge variety of concepts and data fields which comprise the EHR fruit salad!
+The human body is complex and is subject to many diseases which need to be diagnosed and treated.
 Samples are tested, and drugs are prescribed.
 Many hundreds of thousands of concepts are involved here.
+So how is meaningful data exchange possible?

-What is a concept?
+What is a terminology concept?
 If you were to tell a web browser you want to search for the keyword orange, what kind of object should it look for?
 Do you want the color orange or do you want the fruit called orange?
-There are multiple concepts of the word 'orange'.
+These are both concepts of the word 'orange', as orange is both a fruit and a color.
 Getting to the intended concept of 'orange' is achieving semantic understanding of the data.
-We have to qualify that this person wants orange as in paint and that person wants to eat an orange as in fruit.
-Now we know the underlying concept for the word.
+We have to verify that one person wants orange, as in a paint color and that person wants to eat an orange, as in the fruit.
+Then we know the underlying concept for the use of the word orange.

+An ontology is a way of showing the properties of a subject area and how they are related, by defining a set of terms and relational expressions that represent the entities in that subject are Wikipedia Ontologies].
 Ontologies are used to create hierarchies so we can pinpoint where in the hierarchy a particular concept falls.
 "Medical concept representation is not an end in itself but is desirable for the capabilities it provides.
-There are at least three activities that would be made possible by a consistent representation of medical concepts:
+There are at least three activities are made possible by a consistent representation of medical concepts:

 1) the real-time exchange of medical data;

-2) the exchange of decision-support programs including alerts, protocols, care pathways, and care plans; and
+2) the exchange of decision-support programs including alerts, protocols, care pathways, and care plans;

 3) the pooling of data for outcomes research, quality assurance programs, and clinical research.